archont00/ofxstatement-raiffeisencz/README.rst

-This is a parser for CSV statements produced by Raiffeisen bank a.s.
+This is a parser for CSV statements produced by Raiffeisenbank, a.s.
 (Czech Republic) from within the report in Account History // Account Movements.